-ATVs Are Dangerous to Children: Must be Designed Safer Number of All-Terrain Vehicle Deaths Decline, but Injuries Suffered by All Riders Remain Too High
+ATVs Are Dangerous to Children: Number of All-Terrain Vehicle Deaths Increase Slightly for Children, While Injuries Suffered by All Riders Decrease

-Washington, DC - According to data released by the U.S. Consumer Product Safety Commission, child deaths decreased slightly in 2012, while serious injuries caused by all-terrain vehicles to ATV riders of all ages appear to have increased slightly in 2012.
-Tragically, at least 54 children lost their lives and 26,500 were injured seriously enough to require treatment in a hospital emergency department.
+Washington, DC - According to data released by the U.S. Consumer Product Safety Commission (CPSC), child deaths increased slightly in 2013, while serious injuries caused by all-terrain vehicles (ATV) to ATV riders of all ages appear to have decreased slightly in 2013.
+Tragically, at least 62 children lost their lives and 25,000 were injured seriously enough to require treatment in a hospital emergency department.

-"ATV deaths and serious injuries impact the lives of over 100,000 families every year.
-ATVs cause more deaths and injuries than almost any other product under CPSC's jurisdiction," stated Rachel Weintraub, Legislative Director and Senior Counsel for Consumer Federation of America.
-"The significant impact of ATV deaths and injuries compels design and other changes to substantially reduce these tragic incidents."
+"Over 100,000 families every year are impacted by ATV deaths and serious injuries.
+ATVs are one of the most dangerous products CPSC regulates, causing more deaths and injuries than almost any other product under CPSC's jurisdiction," stated Rachel Weintraub, Legislative Director and General Counsel for Consumer Federation of America.
+"While data indicates that injuries from ATVs have decreased, more extensive efforts must be undertaken to significantly reduce the tragic deaths and injuries caused by ATVs."

-"It is clear from these most recent data that ATVs continue to pose a danger to children," said James M. Perrin, MD, FAAP, president of the American Academy of Pediatrics.
+"Every child needs a safe environment, and it is clear from these most recent data that ATVs are not safe for children," said Sandra G. Hassink, MD, FAAP, president of the American Academy of Pediatrics.
 "Children are not developmentally capable of operating these heavy, complex machines.
 The American Academy of Pediatrics warns all parents that no child under the age of 16 should drive or ride an ATV."

-The CPSC released its 2012 Annual Report of ATV-Related Deaths and Injuries on April 21, 2014.
+The CPSC released its 2013 Annual Report of ATV-Related Deaths and Injuries on March 3, 2015.
 Major findings include:

-- Estimates of serious injuries requiring emergency room treatment among people of all ages increased from 107,500 in 2011 to 107,900 in 2012. - The 2012 emergency department-treated injury estimate for all ages reflects an increase of 0.4 percent over the 2011 estimate, which is not statistically significant.
+• Estimates of serious injuries requiring emergency room treatment among people of all ages decreased from 107,900 in 2012 to 99,600 in 2013.

-- The estimated number of ATV-related fatalities for all ages decreased from 771 in 2010 to 684 in 2011.
-The agency notes, however, that the 2011 data is not considered complete. - In 2012, ATVs killed at least 54 children younger than 16, accounting for 15 percent of ATV fatalities.
-Fifty-seven percent of children killed were younger than 12 years old. - Children under age 16 suffered an estimated 26,500 serious injuries in 2012, a decrease from 29,000 in 2011, which represented 25 percent of all injuries.
-This slight decrease is not statistically significant. - The 2012 emergency department treated injury estimate for children younger than 16 years of age represents an 8.6 percent decrease over the 2011 estimate, although this is not a statistically significant increase.
+- The 2013 emergency department-treated injury estimate for all ages reflects a decrease of 7.7 percent from the 2012 estimate, which is not statistically significant. - Between 2007 and 2013, there is an overall decrease of 34% of estimated injuries.
+This is statistically significant. - The estimated number of ATV-related fatalities for all ages decreased from 696 in 2011 to 650 in 2012.
+The agency notes, however, that the 2012 data is not considered complete. - In 2013, ATVs killed at least 62 children younger than 16, accounting for 15 percent of ATV fatalities; this is an increase from 59 children in 2012.
+Forty-four percent of children killed were younger than 12 years old. - Children under age 16 suffered an estimated 25,000 serious injuries in 2013, a decrease from 26,500 in 2012, which represented 25 percent of all injuries. - Children under age 12 suffered an estimated 13,100 serious injuries in 2013, an increase from 12,200 in 2012. - The 2013 emergency department-treated injury estimate for children younger than 16 years of age represents a 5.7 percent decrease over the 2012 estimate, although this is not a statistically significant increase.

-It is important to note that there is always a lag with death reports making their way to the CPSC and therefore the 2011 statistics should not be considered complete.
-For example, when child death statistics for the year 2006 were first reported in 2007, the number stood at 111; since that time, additional data collection has increased that number to 143.
+It is important to note that there is always a lag between the occurrence ATV related deaths and the reports of those deaths making their way to the CPSC and therefore the 2012 statistics should not be considered complete.
+For example, when child death statistics for the year 2006 were first reported in 2007, the number stood at 111; since that time, additional data collection has increased that number to 142.